-Gold bearing quartz boulders were first reported in 2002.
-Multiple exploration programs have been conducted since, including approximately 23,500 meters of diamond drilling, a historic mineral resource estimate, and a bulk sample.
-Gold bearing quartz veins are reported in multiple regions of the Project, including five gold bearing quartz vein zones in the central region of the Golden Promise Property, referred to as the Jaclyn Zone.
-Other reported gold bearing veins include the Linda / Snow White vein in the South Golden Promise Property; and Otter Brook and Shawn’s Shot veins in the Golden Promise Property.
-Historic exploration for the Project is documented in the Newfoundland and Labrador Department of Natural Resources mineral assessment reports.
-Historic high grade boulders samples are reported in the northern region of the Project with reported samples returning 335 g/t Au (Justin’s Hope boulder occurrence) and 80 g/t Au (Branden boulder occurrence).
+Gold bearing quartz boulders were first reported at the Golden Promise Property in 2002.
+Multiple exploration programs have been conducted since, including approximately 24,500 meters of diamond drilling; historic (2008) and recent (2018) mineral resource estimates, and a bulk sample.
+Gold bearing quartz veins are reported in multiple regions of the Property, including five gold bearing quartz vein zones in the central region of the Golden Promise Property, referred to as the Jaclyn Zone (includes the JMZ).
+Other reported gold bearing veins / vein systems within the Golden Promise Property include the Linda / Snow White and Gabbro Occurrence in the southern region; Otter Brook in the east region and Shawn’s Shot in the central region of the Property.
+Historic exploration for the Property is documented in the Newfoundland and Labrador Department of Natural Resources mineral assessment reports.
+Historic high-grade boulders samples are reported in the northern region of the Property with reported samples returning 335 g/t Au (Justin’s Hope boulder occurrence) and 80 g/t Au (Branden boulder occurrence).

-Reported historic drill intersections include (core length):
+Reported historic drill intersections (2002-2007) include (core length):

-GP02-13: 25.74 g/T Au over 1.55m;
+• GP02-13: 25.74 g/T Au over 1.55m;

-GP06-52: 93.71 g/T Au over 1.40m;
+• GP06-52: 93.71 g/T Au over 1.40m;

-GP06-65: 20.65 g/T Au over 1.60m;
+• GP06-65: 20.65 g/T Au over 1.60m;

-GP07-91: 43.83 g/T Au over 1.45m.
+• GP07-91: 43.83 g/T Au over 1.45m.